sylk0s/sylkos-xyz/docs/pages/about.md

 Hey there!

-My name is Julia Keadey, but I typically go by the pseudonym `sylkos` (often spelled `sylk0s` if the latter is taken) in most parts of the internet.
+My name is Julia Keadey, but I typically go by the pseudonym `sylkos` (often spelled `sylk0s` if the normal spelling is taken) in most parts of the internet.

 ## Education